Effect-to-Cause, arg. from —

 The word consequence can mean:

-You have a temperature, so you have an infection
+You have a temperature, therefore you have an infection

 — Argument: A confirmed fact t, the patient’s temperature.
 This fact t belongs to the category of facts or events T,having a temperature”, as defined by medicine.
-This is a categorization process.
+This is a process of categorisation.

 — Causal Law: There is a causal law linking I facts “having an infection” to T facts, “having a temperature